hug-sch/vse-docs/video_editing/index.rst

 When the editing is complete, you can start :red:`(3)` rendering the project.
 First, you have to :blue:`(3.1)` choose your codec and probably do some :blue:`(3.2)` post-processing in the compositor or FFMPEG.
 Sometimes you need subtitles.

-Please note that there is also a special chapter about the :doc:`Video Sequence Editor </video_sequencer/index>` .
+Please note that there is also a separate chapter about the :doc:`Video Sequence Editor </video_sequencer/index>` .
 There, you can find detailed info about basic timeline operations such as moving, zooming, and navigating the timeline.

-This text contains also two supplemental chapters.
-Chapter :red:`(4)` is about specific workflows.
-Editing a documentary, an interview or a music video is very different from each other.
-As said, the sound editing will occur probably much earlier in the workflow for a music video than for a documentary.
-Chapter :red:`(5)` is about some extra-tools, you may need while editing; e.g. some useful Python or FFMPEG scripts.
+And also a separate chapter on :doc:`Extra Tools </extra-tools/index>`, you may need while editing; some useful Python or FFMPEG scripts, and info about ExifTools and MediaInfo.

 .. toctree::
    :hidden: